tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Results from each Test MUST be produced in the form Response.status, Response.result, and Response.comment, with one Test producing one Response.
 Results MAY include Response.qualifier (see section [4 Extension Points](#4-extension-points-normative)).
 The values of Response.status and Response.result MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a Response.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a Response.
 See the [Structure of a Response](../../bdqcore/index.md#31-Structure-of-Response-normative) section of the [BDQ Core Tests and Assertions](../../bdqcore/index.md) for further normative guidance on Responses as RDF or as data structures.
 See section [5.1 The Response Object](#51-The-Response-Object-normative) for further normative guidance on Responses.

-Additional Tests that conform to BDQ Core MUST describe those Tests using the bdqffdq Framework, those Tests MUST use the same Response structures, and those Tests MUST be related to bdqffdq:UseCases, either those defined in the standard or additional use cases.
+Additional Tests that conform to BDQ Core MUST describe those Tests using the bdqffdq Framework, those Tests MUST use the same Response structures, and those Tests MUST be related to bdqffdq:UseCases, either those defined in the standard or additional Use Cases.

 Implementations MUST provide Parameterized Tests that support the default Parameter values.
 Implementations SHOULD provide for Parameterized Tests to take parameters, but MAY produce an implementation of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.